Surveillance and Monitoring

 - Be able to identify triggers and find solutions; and

-In particular, Ofsted guidance is clear that Children's Homes providers and managers should ensure Homes provide positive environments where children can flourish, with staff who work positively and confidently with children, and who find the least intrusive way to support and empower children and keep them safe.
+In line with Ofsted guidance, the Home’s providers and managers will ensure that the Home provides a positive environment where children can flourish, with staff who work positively and confidently with children, and who find the least intrusive way to support and empower children and keep them safe.

-It is important therefore that managers and providers carefully consider the specific purpose and role of any surveillance and monitoring used in Children's Homes, including whether there are other, less intrusive, ways and means to keep children safe.
+It is important therefore that managers and providers carefully consider the specific purpose and role of any surveillance and monitoring used in the Home, including whether there are other, less intrusive, ways and means to keep children safe.

-Children and young people should be at the centre of practice within Homes, and they should be informed (as early as possible after admission) about any monitoring and surveillance systems in use and the reasons for having it in the home, as well as the safeguards in place regarding confidentiality and the retention of images.
+Children and young people are at the centre of practice within the Home, and they should be informed (as early as possible after admission) about any monitoring and surveillance systems in use and the reasons for having it in the Home, as well as the safeguards in place regarding confidentiality and the retention of images.

 The Children's Homes (England) Regulations (2015) regulation 24 states: